anilkhadka999/churn-analysis/Data_Preparation/README.md

 - `Scaling_Techniques_Documentation.md`
   Documentation of the scaling approach used in preprocessing.

+- `Scaling_Techniques_Documentation.pdf`
+  Documentation of the scaling approach used in preprocessing (PDF).

 ## Summary of preprocessing work

 The original dataset contained **7043 rows and 10 columns**.
 Initial inspection showed that there were **no missing values**, but **302 duplicate rows** were present.
 After duplicate removal, the cleaned dataset contained **6741 rows**.